A topological characterisation of the Kashiwara-Vergne groups: Topological characterisation of the groups and

 The map $\Theta$ is well-defined since $\krv$ is a group, and it is an isomorphism because it is a composite of two anti-isomorphisms.
 Explicitly, we have $\Theta(G)=(\alpha:=e^{-n},s:=-2\gamma)$, where $G$ is as in the beginning of the proof. \end{proof}

 We show that the isomorphism from Theorem~\ref{thm: aut(A)=KRV} is compatible with the action of $\krv$ on $\text{SolKV}$.
-We briefly summarise \cite[Theorem 4.9]{BND:WKO2} which identifies the set $\text{SolKV}$ with the set of $v$-small group-like homomorphic expansions of $\wf$ as follows.
+In order to do this we briefly summarise \cite[Theorem 4.9]{BND:WKO2} which identifies the set $\text{SolKV}$ with the set of $v$-small group-like homomorphic expansions of $\wf$ as follows.